 Depending on your case, other possible defense strategies may include entrapment, duress, mistaken identity, or intoxication.
 While voluntary intoxication is not a valid defense, it can be used to plead for lesser charges.

 At Orent Law Offices, we will also work to gather exculpatory evidence that proves innocence.
 We can introduce evidence to undermine the case against you such as alibi evidence or challenging witness identification.

 A theft conviction can follow you for the rest of your life.
 When you are facing a theft charge in Phoenix, AZ, Orent Law Offices is here to fight for you and give you the vigorous legal defense you deserve.

-Contact our law firm for a free consultation with a Phoenix theft attorney.
+Visit our law office in Phoenix, AZ, for a free consultation with a Phoenix theft attorney.
 We will review your case and discuss possible defense strategies.